Bawnorton/BetterBookshelves/README.md

 5. Launch Minecraft

 ### Reporting Bugs
-If you find any bugs, please report them on the [issue tracker](https://github.com/Benjamin-Norton/BetterBookshelves/issues), I am unlikely to check the comments on CurseForge.
+If you find any bugs, please report them on the [issue tracker](https://github.com/Benjamin-Norton/BetterBookshelves/issues).